Hosea Williams: Background

-Williams served with the United States Army during World War II in an all-African-American unit under General George S. Patton, Jr. and advanced to the rank of Staff Sergeant.
+Williams served with the United States Army during World War II in an all Black American unit under General George S. Patton Jr. and advanced to the rank of Staff Sergeant.
 He was the only survivor of a Nazi bombing, which left him in a hospital in Europe for more than a year and earned him a Purple Heart.
 Upon his return home from the war, Williams was savagely beaten by a group of angry whites at a bus station for drinking from a water fountain marked "Whites Only."
 He was beaten so badly that the attackers thought he was dead.
-They called a black funeral home in the area to pick up the body.
+They called a Black funeral home in the area to pick up the body.
 En route to the funeral home, the hearse driver noticed Williams had a faint pulse and was barely breathing, but was still alive.
-There were no hospitals in the area that would serve blacks, even in the case of a medical emergency; the trip to the nearest veterans' hospital was well over a hundred miles.
+There were no hospitals in the area that would serve Blacks, even in the case of a medical emergency; the trip to the nearest veterans' hospital was well over a hundred miles.
 Williams spent more than a month hospitalized recuperating from injuries sustained in the attack.